-The word Souvlaki simply means, “meat on skewers”.
-Greeks also use it to describe an actual meal, loaded with perfectly grilled meat, and topped with Tzatziki sauce.
-This is a traditional greek side dish known as Ellinikos Lemoni Patatas is really popular in Greek cuisine.
-Here’s the recipe for my Oven Roasted Greek Potatoes.
+The word Souvlaki simply means “meat on skewers”.
+Greeks also use it to describe an actual meal, loaded with perfectly grilled meat and topped with Tzatziki sauce.
+This is my version of Pork Souvlaki With Tzatziki Sauce.

 I’m starting with the Tzatziki sauce.
 The most important trick to making Tzatziki Sauce is to thoroughly drain the grated cucumber before mixing it into the yogurt.